lowercasename/orogene/README.md

     └── template.html
    ```
    Your `template.html` file should be a complete HTML file containing, in a single location, the string `{{content}}`, which will be replaced with your page content during generation, and optionally the string `{{style}}`, which can be replaced with the contents of a CSS file.
    If you're using the optional blog generator function, your `post_template.html` file should be a HTML file containing the strings `{{title}}`, `{{date}}`, and `{{content}}`, which will be replaced, respectively, with the `title` and `date` fields from the YAML front matter of each post, and the Markdown content of that post.
-This rendered fill will in turn be included in the top-level `template.html` file, so you only need to write your top-level HTML once.
+This rendered file will in turn be included in the top-level `template.html` file, so you only need to write your top-level HTML once.
 4. Run Orogene.
 For the directory structure above, something like the following will do the trick:
    ```
    orogene --minify --directory-per-page --verbose --input-dir ./src/pages --output-dir ./build --template-file ./src/template.html --style-file ./src/style.css --assets-dir ./src/assets --blog-dir ./src/blog --post-template-file ./src/post_template.html